ryanbasiltrickett/ryanbasiltrickett/README.md

 - 🔭 I’m currently working on **COS214 Final Project**

-- 🌱 I’m currently learning **Design Patterns, Concurrency, Assembly and Discrete Structures**
+- 🌱 I’m currently learning **Design Patterns, Concurrency, Computer Architecture and Discrete Structures**

 - ⚡ Fun fact **I used to be a freelancer for small game development projects**